Corbin Carroll Player Props: Diamondbacks vs. Blue Jays

 Corbin Carroll At The Plate

-- Carroll has 92 hits and an OBP of .370, both of which lead Arizona hitters this season.
+- Carroll has 92 hits and an OBP of .366, both of which are tops among Arizona hitters this season.

-- Among qualified hitters in baseball, he ranks 14th in batting average, 18th in on-base percentage, and eighth in slugging.
+- Among qualifying hitters in MLB play, he ranks 14th in batting average, 22nd in on-base percentage, and eighth in slugging.

-- Carroll has picked up a hit in 70.6% of his 85 games this season, with at least two hits in 29.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.